recycletechno/ICDAR-2019-SROIE/README.md

 ap, mean_iou, mean_ratio = calculate_AP(gt_box_df, pred_box_df, iou_thr, lratio_thr)
 ```

-Tail from ground truth `X51005268408.txt` file:
+Tail from ground truth `X51005268408.txt` file looks as following:

 <pre>
+...
 196,<b>1335</b>,600,<b>1335</b>,600,<b>1390</b>,196,<b>1390</b>,THANK YOU.
 PLEASE COME AGAIN
 <b>123</b>,1375,<b>683</b>,1375,<b>683</b>,1441,<b>123</b>,1441,KEEP THE INVOICE FOR APPLICABLE RETURNS
 </pre>

 It can be noticed that the X and Y values repeat each other, resulting in a zero slope of the rectangle.

-On the other hand PaddleOCR yields angled rectangles with different eight coordinates.
-And it gains with very good OCR results.
-That's why I did not rely on IoU ratio too much
+In contrast, PaddleOCR yields angled rectangles with different eight coordinates, leading to very good OCR results.
+Therefore, we did not rely too much on the IoU ratio.

 <pre>
 198,1358,597,1331,599,1365,200,1392,IHANK VOU.
 PLEASE CONE AOAIN
 122,1407,682,1365,685,1397,125,1440,KEEG THE INVOICE FAR SPALICEBLE RETURNS
 </pre>

-Enlarged lower section of `X51005268408.jpg`:
+Enlarged lower section of `X51005268408.jpg` file:

 ![X51005268408.jpg](img/X51005268408_part_2.png)

 ## Demos

-I've included demo blocks on each task.
-You can provide url link for any receipt (with english letters and numbers) and try it!
+I have included demo blocks for each task in the source file.
+You can provide a URL link for any receipt (with English letters and numbers) and try it.

 ### Task 1 - Scanned Receipt Text Localisation